cdordelly/dy_pack_master/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Addon Version**
-Which version of dy Pack Master are you using? (e.g., v1.3.0)

-**Pack Log (Crucial)**
-Please attach the `pack_log.txt` file generated during the failed operation (found in your output directory).

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Open the blend file '...'
+1. Go to '...'
-2. Setting used: [e.g. One-Click Pack / Custom Pack with 'References' enabled]
-3. Click on '....'
+2. Click on '....'
-4. See error
+3. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**System Console Output**
-If a Python error appears, please copy the text from the System Console (**Window > Toggle System Console** on Windows).

 **Screenshots**
-If applicable, add screenshots/videos to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **Basic repro file**
 Basic repro file to reproduce the issue locally.

 **Desktop (please complete the following information):**
- - OS: [e.g. Windows 11, macOS, Linux]
+ - OS: [e.g. iOS]
- - Blender Version: [e.g. 4.2 Extensions, 4.0 Legacy]
+ - Blender Version [e.g. 22]
- - Path Type: [e.g. Local Drive C:, Network Share UNC, Dropbox Folder]

 **Additional context**
-Add any other context about the problem here (e.g. custom OCIO config).
+Add any other context about the problem here.